7 Comments

 I'd consider spaceship uniform-like look (think Star Trek).
 The future should look like the future (c)

-Alex Zhavoronkov's avatar
+Alex Zhavoronkov, PhD's avatar

 They won't let you get into business formal events in that case